-It was when I first received my first 500 Sia coins which are currently worth about $5 as each coin is currently valued at .01 cent at the time of this writing.
+It was when I first received my first 500 Sia coins which are currently worth about $5 as each coin is currently valued at .01 cents at the time of this writing.

-As I continue to mine SIA coins and read up and watch as many Youtube videos as possible, my fascination kept on growing to the point that I went out to buy a better graphics card to mine more cryptocurrencies.
+As I continued to mine SIA coins and read up and watch as many YouTube videos as possible, my fascination kept growing to the point that I went out to buy a better graphics card to mine more cryptocurrencies.

 It was part experiment and part wanting to make money with minimal effort.

 I came across new information like the different types of wallets where you store your different cryptocurrencies, exchanges where you can buy and sell them, and ICO (initial coin offering).

-Here are my findings of Bitcoin and the other cryptocurrencies (Alt-coins)
+Here are my findings on Bitcoin and the other cryptocurrencies (Alt-coins)

 In order not to make this article too long, I’m just going to summarize my findings:

 - Bitcoin and good Alt-coins are here to stay for the long term

-- Government can’t really stop Bitcoin or alt-coins because although they can shut down exchanges, Bitcoin and other cryptocurrencies can be stored off-line even in paper form
+- The government can’t really stop Bitcoin or alt-coins because although they can shut down exchanges, Bitcoin and other cryptocurrencies can be stored off-line even in paper form

-- Expect wild price swings as Bitcoin and Alt-coins is in its infancy stage just like when the Internet was starting out
+- Expect wild price swings as Bitcoin and Alt-coins are in their infancy stage just like when the Internet was starting out

 - Most ICOs (initial coin offerings) are basically scams and/or fraud and just promises of intent to do something; if you want to invest look for really good solid ideas that make sense or are active

-- The Bitcoin community is split as decisions are made by consensus, but still leads to disagreement and thing like Bitcoin Cash
+- The Bitcoin community is split as decisions are made by consensus but still leads to disagreement and things like Bitcoin Cash

 - Big miners around the world, especially in places like China, can cause oligopoly behavior

 - Big businesses and some countries are coming on board the blockchain train leading to more acceptance by the general public

-- There is currently lag-time for transactions to go through the exchange due to the sheer volume and new people coming into the cryptocurrency space (fixes are incoming, but when?)
+- There is currently a lag time for transactions to go through the exchange due to the sheer volume and new people coming into the cryptocurrency space (fixes are incoming, but when?)